Bar Boys: Plot

 Months before graduation, Hernandez reveals that the dean had asked her to choose between a curve or a cut-off for grading.
 She chooses the curve, and announces that Christian earned a perfect 1.0.
 They were then warned that more students would be at risk of failing because of this.
 She gives Christian the choice to keep his grade or lower it to help classmates, including Erik, who risks not graduating if he fails the class.
 This leads to an argument among the trio, as Christian risks losing his honors title if he lowers his grade.
 Torran and Christian, believing in Erik, each resolve to convince Hernandez to help him.
 Touched by their persistence, Hernandez relented, choosing a cut-off over the curve, allowing Erik to pass and qualify for graduation.

 During the bar exams, Christian found the test easy, while Torran struggled with labor law.
-Erik, grieving his father’s recent death, was uncertain of his answers.
+Erik, grieving his father's recent death, was uncertain of his answers.
 When the results were released, Torran pranks his family into thinking he failed, bringing them joy.
 Erik fails, while Christian emerges as a bar topnotcher.
+Christian rekindles his relationship with Rachel.
 Joshua reunites with the trio, and Christian offers a portion of Joshua's income as an actor to Erik, but he declines.
 Joshua insists Erik keep the money as condolence.
 Later, Erik meets with Hernandez, who reveals that he's considering not retaking the bar and pursuing business or a call-center job instead.
 Hernandez supports his decision but encourages him to try again, revealing Christian and Torran's efforts to convince her to believe in him.

 Years later, Joshua has become a successful actor, while Erik ranked ninth in his second take of the bar exam.
-Christian calls up Joshua, before heading to the courthouse library, where he reunites with Torran and Erik.
+Now married with children to Rachel, Christian calls up Joshua, before heading to the courthouse library, where he reunites with Torran and Erik.
 Torran and Christian reveal that they coached Erik for his bar exam retake.
 They then enter the courtroom, ready for their session as Erik and Torran represent two opposing parties.